jpelliccia/JP-Tic-Tac-Toe-Project/README.md

 - Create a user vs. computer AI mode.
 - Be able to track the amount of games each specific user has played, and their wins / losses.
+- Play audio sound for when you click each square and for when you win the game.

 ## Technologies